Where can I buy Taur?

 Will you be introducing different colors?

-Does TAUR come with any additional accessories?
+Does Taur come with any other accessories?

 Taur comes with a charger, 2 keys (NFC), 1 spare inner tube + a small tool set for minor maintenance.